I like to write prose and code and talk to people, and below you can find some of the results of those things.

 • Response, a literary journal I used to put together that I’m going to keep here (a) for visibility and (b) because I’d like to do something again with it… eventually.

-Software and Coding Project Things
+Software and Coding Things

 asciidocr